luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 I am an Assistant Professor of Finance at [HEC Lausanne](https://applicationspub.unil.ch/interpub/noauth/php/Un/UnUnite.php?UnId=23&LanCode=37&menu=equi).

 **Research interests:**
-* Primary: Entrepreneurial Finance; Empirical Industrial Organization
+* Primary: Empirical Industrial Organization; Entrepreneurial Finance
-* Secondary: Economics of Digitization; Innovation; Competition Policy
+* Secondary: Economics of Digitization; Competition Policy; Innovation

 In my research, I study competition and innovation in the context of digital markets.
 More broadly, I am interested in the implications of digitization for market outcomes and welfare.